 Beechview Academy Writing Curriculum Statement

-At Beechview Academy, the teaching of English is the foundation of our curriculum.
+At Beechview Academy, the teaching of writing is the foundation of our curriculum.
 Our main aim is to ensure that every single child progresses to the best of their ability in writing to confidently express themselves through their written work.
 Writing is critical to pupils’ success in education and beyond.
 At Beechview we value the process of writing and practice regularly to build strong, confident writers over time.
 Good thinking is the foundation of good writing, and high quality class texts linked to our curriculum allow children to develop their ideas and authorial voice around key concepts.